simpalm/SimpalmLogger-iOS/README.md

           Logger.writeToLogFile(logs: Logger.fileContent)

-          Set UIFileSharingEnabled to 'Yes' in app's info.plist
+          Note: Set UIFileSharingEnabled to 'Yes' in app's info.plist

 Run that application throughout that session then terminate it .